-KBR is undertaking further steps to improve our oversight of our supply chains and subcontractors to ensure workers being abused or exploited; and to monitor (and where necessary) reassess risks.
-KBR globally:
+KBR is undertaking further steps to improve our oversight of our own project sites, our supply chains and our subcontractors to ensure workers being abused or exploited; and to monitor (and where necessary) reassess risks.
+KBRPL:

-- will continue to implement the rollout of its online modern slavery training programme; - is continually reviewing and, where necessary, updating our processes and policies governing modern slavery and people trafficking; - is continually reviewing and, where necessary, updating our processes for appointing potential supply chain providers; - is conducting further internal reviews to ensure that our systems contain appropriate processes to protect lesser skilled workers engaged in overseas locations; - is providing ongoing training materials to be given to employees and certain key suppliers about modern slavery and trafficking in people, and referring them to our ethics hotline to report any concerns;
+- will work towards implementing its strategic plan for conducting physical subcontractor and project site CTIPS/MSA inspections that include checks of housing, passports, and treatment of their employees through random interviews without subcontract management present.
+As part of these interviews, employees are asked a series of questions specific to the recruiting process in order to determine if any potential CTIPS/MSA violations have occurred; - aims to conduct at least 25 further in-person inspections at project sites within Europe, the Middle East and Africa; - is in the process of aligning suppliers' contractual conditions with the international guidance standard, ISO 20400, ensuring KBR maintains robust ethical and responsible procurement practices; - will continue to implement the rollout of its online modern slavery training programme; - as a result of issues highlighted during previous inspections, is in the process of producing a detailed modern slavery audit guide for staff, when conducting future inperson CTIPS interviews; - is continually reviewing and, where necessary, updating our processes for appointing potential supply chain providers; - is conducting further internal reviews to ensure that our systems contain appropriate processes to protect lesser skilled workers engaged in overseas locations; - is providing ongoing training materials to be given to employees and certain key suppliers about modern slavery and trafficking in people, and referring them to our ethics hotline to report any concerns.